bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * The consent must be considered expired after a few months of inactivity to protect privacy and right to be forgotten
 * All such metadata including its update date should be signed by the author
 * Propagating clients should share the index of consenting feeds ever seen among each other via a dedicated file.
-* If a feed fails to be fetched, propagating clients may sign its entry with mentioning the date of the first failing fetch after the most successful fetch and the number of unique days of failure.
+* If a feed fails to be fetched, propagating clients may sign its entry with mentioning the date of the first failing fetch after the most recent successful fetch and the number of unique days of failure.
 This should provide testimony for deleting the feed from the index more rapidly.
+* See also: #feed_health_recording
 * Propagating clients may prune the index to honor their storage quota.
 They may use heuristics of maximizing reach or utility within the network.

 Related: